libdwarf

 Data you need to create involves these types.
 What follows describes how to fill them in and how to make them work for you.

-Dwarf_Obj_Access_Section_a: Your implementation of a om_get_section_info must simply fill in a few fields (leaving most zero) for libdwarf.
+Dwarf_Obj_Access_Section_a: Your implementation of a om_get_section_info must fill in a few fields for libdwarf.
 The fields here are standard Elf, but for most you can just use the value zero.
 We assume here you will not be doing relocations at runtime.

 as_name: Here you set a section name via the pointer.
 The section names must be names as defined in the DWARF standard, so if such do not appear in your data you have to create the strings yourself.